SakarKaji/sakarkaji-portfolio/content/projects/ayomomo.md

 ---
 ## Intro

-**[**Ayomomo**](https://www.ayomomo.com/) is a UK-based web platform created for Nepali restaurants specializing in authentic dumplings (momo).
+**[**Ayomomo(ayomomo.com)**](https://www.ayomomo.com/)** is a web platform created for Nepali restaurants in United Kingdom specializing in authentic dumplings (momo).
 It was initiated by UK based Nepali chef Binod Baral.

-Many Nepalese living UK miss the authentic taste of their comfort food, and Ayomomo solves this by providing genuine momo that taste like home.The goal of this project is connecting the Nepalese community to their culture as well as introduce Nepali cuisine to international food lovers.**
+Many Nepalese living UK miss the authentic taste of their comfort food, and Ayomomo solves this by providing genuine momo that taste like home.

+The goal of this project is connecting the Nepalese community to their culture as well as introduce Nepali cuisine to international food lovers.

 ---